 An incredible fusion of religion, spiritual belief and culture can be enjoyed within this region.
-Visit rural villages tucked into lush rice paddies, where life hasn’t changed for centuries, explore royal palaces and ancient temples or closer to hand take a cooking class which begins at dawn with a market visit.
+Visit rural villages, such as Sideman, tucked into lush rice paddies, where life hasn’t changed for centuries, explore royal palaces and ancient temples or closer to hand take a cooking class which begins at dawn with a market visit.
 Diving, trekking, mountain biking and arts and craft experiences are all easily accessible.

 Go out on a fishing boat or head inland to the 8th-century temple of Pura Besakih, the must-visit on ‘the island of a thousand temples’.
 Nestled into the slopes of Gunung Agung (Bali’s highest mountain), the super-fit can carry on hiking – a midnight start gets you to the top for sunrise!

 Bali's beautiful North and West coasts are two of the most rewarding areas of the island in which to travel.
 Unspoiled and remote, they show the true Bali along with its stunning coastline, small fishing villages and friendly inhabitants.
 There are definitely fewer hotels and resorts along this stretch of coastline than in bustling South Bali.
 Travellers will be rewarded with breath-taking views, volcanic sand beaches and true tranquillity.